Gabe Newell thinks the Xbox Series X is better than the PlayStation 5

-Gabe Newell is currently hanging out in New Zealand—probably one of the nicest places in the world to be—after deciding to stay when the coronavirus struck back in March.
+Gabe Newell is currently hanging out in New Zealand—probably one of the nicest places in the world to set up shop right now—after deciding to stay when the coronavirus struck back in March.
 He's putting on a free concert with live music and VR stands to thank the country, but he's also taken some time to stoke the fires of console rivalry.

 Valve doesn't have a stake in the battle for console top dog, according to Newell, but he was still happy to share his two cents with the hosts of current affairs show The Project.
 They asked which of the two upcoming consoles gets his recommendation, and he didn't even need to think about it.